 The Service Pupil Premium is provided by the Department for Education, to maintained schools in England who have children of Regular Armed Forces personnel among their pupil population to provide additional (mainly pastoral) support.

-Mrs Boulding, Miss Hackett, Mrs Gascoyne and Mrs Sewell form the team who track the progress of pupils eligible for pupil premium funding and support them in class where needed.
+Mrs Boulding, Miss Hackett and Mrs Gascoyne form the team who track the progress of pupils eligible for pupil premium funding and support them in class where needed.
 Each pupil is tracked using an interactive tracking board.
 Each pupil has a profile card upon which is recorded each intervention the pupil has received and the outcomes of those interventions.
 This helps the team and school leaders work out if the interventions are successful.
 If the intervention is not having a positive impact on the progress of the pupil, they work out why and if necessary seek further advice from professionals to find out what can be done.

 Mrs Christina Brown is a qualified play therapist who provides emotional support for our pupil premium pupils when needed.
 She is also able to offer counselling to parents of pupil premium pupils so they feel better equipped to help their own families.

 Our chair of the governors finance committee works with our pupil premium staff to make sure the funding is used effectively.
 Findings are reported back to governors who question the headteacher and the Finance & General Purposes Committee about the effective use of pupil premium funding.

 In addition to employing the designated staff described above, we also fund additional teaching staff and a team of general class teaching assistants using the pupil premium grant.
 The grant enables us to keep classes smaller at the same time providing higher levels of adult support to target help where and when needed most.